 While overall self-employed numbers drop in the aftermath of the pandemic and IR35 reforms, the disabled self-employed continue to thrive - increasing year on year since 2013.

 One group in particular are choosing to work for themselves: disabled people.
-In fact, since 2013, the number of self-employed disabled people has risen by 41 per cent.
-There are now almost eight million disabled people nationwide and roughly 662,000 of them are self-employed, accounting for 14 per cent of the self-employed workforce.
+In fact, since 2013, the number of self-employed disabled people has risen by 39 per cent.
+The number of self-employed disabled has increased by seven per cent since 2020.

 Despite the large number of disabled people in self-employment, very little is known about this group.
 In our research we aim to answer some of the burning questions about this under-researched sector such as: who are the disabled self-employed, what are their motivations for entering self-employment, what are the key challenges they face and how can we better support them?

 This report outlines the size of the disabled self-employed sector, demographic and occupational changes since 2020 whilst also reviewing the motivations and experiences of the disabled self-employed before concluding with a series of policy recommendations for government.

 As part of the research project, we interviewed the disabled self-employed in two focus groups chaired by IPSE and Disability Rights UK where disabled freelancers shared their experiences of self-employment.

 - Expand access to Industrial Injuries Disablement Benefit to the self-employed.

 - Reform Universal Credit by extending the start-up period and permanently suspending the Minimum Income Floor.